Comparing Flued Gas Heaters vs Unflued Portable Gas Heaters – Reviews

 unflued gas heaters have gas bayonet connections

-Unflued gas heaters can be moved where needed, from one room to another, as long as each room has a gas bayonet connection.
+Unflued gas heaters (portable gas heaters) can be moved where needed, from one room to another, as long as each room has a gas bayonet connection.

-This is why they are commonly referred to as Portable Heaters.
+This is why they are commonly referred to as portable gas heaters.

 The heater plugs into the bayonet connection via a gas hose.